ABSN Hybrid Program

 The College of Nursing is committed to creating an environment whereby students are provided additional learning opportunities to achieve the standard of 90% on all block requirements.
 Thus, students are provided the opportunity to remediate Assessments, skills, and other educational assignments to achieve the 90% passing grade.
 Remediation provides students the opportunity to work with the faculty to identify areas that require additional focus and mastery, develop learning strategies, and re-test or rewrite the educational assignment.

-Students are given additional opportunities through remediation to achieve the standard of 90% in order to accommodate different styles and rates of learning.
+Students are given additional opportunities through remediation to achieve a standard of 90% in order to accommodate different styles and rates of learning.

 Additional information regarding the ABSN program admissions requirements, curriculum, and policies may be obtained by downloading the College of Nursing Student Handbook.
-If you are interested in talking to an advisor about the program, visit the Roseman ABSN website or call 877-885-8399.
+If you are interested in talking to an advisor about the program, please complete an online request form, or call 702-968-1679.